liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 [Linux hwmon]: #interaction-with-linux-hwmon-drivers

 _New in 1.9.0._<br>

-Kraken X3 devices feature incomplete support by the [liquidtux] `nzxt-kraken3` driver, and partial status data is provided through a standard hwmon sysfs interface.
+_Changed in git: expanded support for reading and writing through hwmon._<br>

-_As of February 2022, the driver is too limited for liquidctl to use; still..._
+Kraken X3 devices feature support by the [liquidtux] `nzxt-kraken3` driver, and status data is provided through a standard hwmon sysfs interface.

 Starting with version 1.9.0, liquidctl automatically detects when a kernel driver is bound to the device and, whenever possible, uses it instead of directly accessing the device.
 Alternatively, direct access to the device can be forced with `--direct-access`.

 [liquidtux]: https://github.com/liquidctl/liquidtux